jlee23-hub/Thrive/custom_instruction/instructions.md

 3. **Is it a form element?**
    - Yes → Use @atlaskit/form with Field wrapper
    - No → Use standalone components

+4. **Is it text content?**
+   - Yes → Use Text primitive (never p or span)
+   - No → Use appropriate component

+5. **Is it a heading?**
+   - Yes → Use Heading component (never h1, h2, etc.)
+   - No → Use appropriate component

+6. **Is it a button with only an icon?**
+   - Yes → Use IconButton (never Button with iconOnly)
+   - No → Use Button with iconBefore/iconAfter

 ### 3. Navigation Architecture